divvun/DivvunPublicTenders/GeneralInfo.md

-# Basic tender admin stuff

-## General info
+# General info

-It is possible to submit offers for a single subproject, or some subprojects, but see the note under *Selection criteria*.
+It is possible to submit offers for a single subproject, or some subprojects, but see the note below.

 The Divvun group can — at its own sole discretion — decide to not purchase a given subproject from any tenderer.
 The final set of subprojects to actually go forward with is decided single-handedly by the Divvun group.

-## Announcement area

-In all of EU/EEA.
+**Note:** Everything else being equal, offers covering everything will be preferred over offers for parts of the tender, and offers covering more subprojects will be preferred over offers covering fewer subprojects.
+Also, more experience in the relevant programming languages or topic at hand is preferred over less experience.
+This can be documented e.g. as a list of past projects, with a reference person with contact information for each such project.

 ## Tender requirements